East Thames Buses: Mandela Way - West (MA)

 Following on from Ash Grove's role, Mandela Way serviced the East Thames Buses fleet.
-In the last few months of East Thames Operation, route 1 moved next door to Mandela Way - East (MW) (the original London General depot) but were still maintained by the East Thames engineers.
+In the last few months of East Thames Buses operation, route 1 moved next door to Mandela Way (MW) (the original London General depot) but were still maintained by the East Thames engineers.

 Most of the routes once operated by Mandela Way - West were reallocated to London Central's & London General's other garages.
 The only exception was route 393 which has put back out to tender shortly after East Thames Buses took over the running of route 201 and moved to Mandela Way.

 Belvedere (BV)

 Belvedere garage was leased by Harris Bus in 1998 to house its operations that moved from Crayford.
 Harris Bus went into receivership in December 1999, and its routes and garage were taken over by East Thames Buses.